JayellWolfe/JayellWolfe.github.io/_posts/2020-07-30-Naive Bayes From Scratch.md

 ```

 # Step 4 - Gaussian Distribution Function
-The probability for features following a normal distribution is calculated using the Gaussian Distribution Function (GDF) :
+We use the Gaussian Distribution Function (GDF) to find the probability for features following a normal distribution

 ![likelihood](/img/likelihood.jfif)